jeffpar/pcjs/software/pcx86/sys/dos/ibm/5.00/index.md

 ### Directory of PC DOS 5.00 (Disk 2)

-     Volume in drive A is DISK2
+     Volume in drive A is DISK      2
      Directory of A:\

     DOSKEY   CO_      4729   5-09-91  12:00p